root-project/root/README/ReleaseNotes/v634/index.md

 ## Core Libraries

+* The Cling C++ interpreter now relies on LLVM version 18.
 * The `rootcling` invocation corresponding to a `genreflex` invocation can be obtained with the new `genreflex` command line argument `--print-rootcling-invocation`.
 This can be useful when migrating from genreflex to rootcling.